qorg11/kill9/no_category/xmpp.md

 >for a maximum of 24 hours.

 Well, you have to be out of luck for Snopyta to log your IP.
 Anyways, you can always log in using Tor.
-I don\'t know if Snopyta gives .onion services for their XMPP.
+They also provide a .onion address for XMPP.

 >Messages sent to you while you are offline are stored until you
 >connect or your account is deleted.